19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Social System/Morale System.md

 - A spell cast of a level greater than the highest level combative NPC

 Or anything else the referee deems a reasonable breaking point.
-## Loyalty
-This is used for followers PCs have in the party.
-Followers start with 7